eirini-forks/legacy-buildpack/README.md

 ```

-The buildpack is configured by two environment variables - BUILDPACK_ORDER and SKIP_DETECT.
+The buildpack is configured by two environment variables - `BUILDPACK_ORDER` and `SKIP_DETECT`.
 Since the `cf buildpacks` family of commands now configure kpack instead of actually putting them in the blobstore, to override the default buildpacks, you need to either set them in staging-environment-variable-group or in the app manifest.
 For example:

 ```shell
 cf set-staging-environment-variable-group '{"BUILDPACK_ORDER":"<buildpack1-url>,<buildpack2-url>,...", SKIP_DETECT: true}'